 Even though I'm not currently in the market for a new car, I personally had fun tinkering with the different customization features on the page.
 What color do I want?
 Do I want premium audio?
 (Yes.)
 It's an interesting way for the brand to eliminate the notorious connotations of "car salesmen," by allowing users to learn about and select features independently.

 Plus, there's a nifty matchmaking feature that allows you to see which nearby dealerships have the car with all of your preferences in its inventory.

-The folks at Seattle Cider claim their cider is "not your standard cider."
+The folks at Seattle Cider claim its cider is "not your standard cider."
 Well, neither is the product page.
 It reads like a story, beginning with attractive, high-definition images of the cider selection, which happen to have really cool label designs.
 As you hover, an explanation appears of what differentiates Seattle Cider's products from others, and what makes each variation special.

-But my favorite part is what comes next: a really cool, interactive display of how cider is made from start to finish, which plays for users as they scroll.
-It's a surprising and delightful user experience that goes above and beyond the typical product page, because it doesn't just display the products.
+But my favorite part is what comes next: a cool, interactive display of how cider is made from start to finish, which plays for users as they scroll.
+It's a surprising and delightful user experience that goes above and beyond the typical product page because it doesn't just display the products.
 It shows where they come from, and how.

 OfficeSpace sells facility management software to help folks manage, well, office spaces.
 Like the name, the product page is very clear and direct.

 Each section of this product page is dedicated to a different feature of the software.
 The headline explains the feature, and the subheadline explains why this feature is important as you evaluate different software.

 That makes it easy for prospects to quickly digest what the product offers, but also read more details on its value proposition — if they choose to.
 And, if someone wants to learn even more about a particular feature, there are clear calls-to-action to do so.